exquo/signal-libs-build/README.md

 #### Security

-All the published files are compiled automatically by GitHub's CI infrastructure, following the steps in the [workflow file](.github/workflows/main.yaml).
+All the published files are compiled automatically by GitHub's CI infrastructure, following the steps in the [workflow files](.github/workflows).
 This can be verified by the "github-actions released this" line on the release's page (also visible with [GitHub API calls](https://docs.github.com/en/rest/reference/repos#get-the-latest-release)).
 Additionally, a SHA checksum is printed out during the workflow run for every compiled file.

-All this means that you can download and run the published binaries without having to put any trust in this repository: all the actions performed to produce the compiled files are done by GitHub, following the instructions in the workflow file whose source can be freely examined.
+All this means that you can download and run the published binaries with a confidence that they are exactly what has been produced by GitHub Actions by executing the instructions in the (open source) workflow files.

 ### Available platforms